shayanb/Stide-ADS/README.md

 -+ Presentation and Paper
 ------ Presentation.pdf
 ------ FInal Report.pdf

 --> Problem description and details regarding the dataset and methods.

 -+ Sample Data
 -----+ Anubis-good
 -----+ Malware

 -->Sample files from the dataset used in this project.
 	for further information you can check these links: http://anubis.iseclab.org/
 		http://anubis.iseclab.org/?action=publications

 -+ Sample outputs

 --> Sample output files from the python folder.

 -+ Python files

 ------ compare_STIDE.py
-STIDE technique implementation with Python
+->STIDE technique implementation with Python

 ------ SysCallExtract.py
 -> Extract system call number sequences from the Anubis Dataset